The Waterfall Method | Wealthsimple Master Class

 But even better than a course of mazel tovs, it's time to make some decisions.
 So one option you have is to invest in a personal account.
 An investment account that gets taxed.
 You could also choose to max out your retirement accounts.

 Another option is to consider putting money toward larger savings goals.
 Whether it be a new car, house or graduate school for your nine children.
 Maybe that's too many children.
-In which case you should really have RESP accounts.
+In which case you should really have RESP accounts (Note: In the U.K a JISA allows you to save for your child's education, tax-free).

 Remember, if you have money that you intend to spend on a big purchase, house, wedding, college, within the next few years, it should go in a savings account.
 Any investment folks who guarantee you gains in the short term, are people to be suspicious of.